LyubomyrMelnychenko/My_skills/README.md

 # My_skil
- Exemples of my skills: https://github.com/LyubomyrMelnychenko/My_skil.wiki.git
+ Videos of my skills listed below can be viewed on my profile in the Wiki folder/Home

 Ansible managmement servers

 Install on a AZURE Linux machine and DEPLOY the web "Blood-Bank" and connect to remote database